CARTAvis/manual_source/source/image_viewer.rst

 By default, the displayed coordinate system is the one defined in the image header.
 If the image header does not provide a valid world coordinate system, the image coordinate system is used by default.
 You can change the coordinate system by selecting a different one from the "**WCS**" menu.
 Optionally you can enable the grid line by clicking the "**Grid**" button in the toolbar of the Image Viewer Widget.

 All the supported coordinate systems also have an addtional "offset" mode with a flexible origin of the offset reference.
 By clicking the re-center button from the "**WCS**" menu, a new origin is defined at the center of the image view.
 For detailed offset mode configuration options, see the "Pan and Zoom" tab in the Image Viewer Settings Dialog.
+The offset mode has two options, "offset-origin" and "offset-pole".
+The "offset-origin" mode shows orthgonal coordinate grid lines on the celestial sphere with a custom origin as the reference center of the grid.
+The "offset-pole" mode shows the polar coordinate grid lines converging at a custom origin.

-In the example below, the left panel is the FK5 coordinate system with the grid line enabled, the center panel is the same coordinate system in the offset mode with a custom origin, and the right panel is the image coordinate system in the offset mode with a custom origin.
+In the example below, the left panel is the FK5 coordinate system with the grid line enabled, the center panel is the same coordinate system in the offset-origin mode with a custom origin, and the right panel is in the offset-pole mode with a custom  origin.

 .. raw:: html